 The concept has also inspired an expletive-filled song from a Danish band:

 To break the chains, break the chains

 Break the Jante Law

-Last year I spoke with Anita Krohn Traaseth, the successful businesswoman, blogger, and new CEO of Innovation Norway.
+I previously spoke with Anita Krohn Traaseth, the successful businesswoman, blogger, and CEO of Innovation Norway.
 What she had to say is being repeated more and more as time goes by:

 “One of the biggest things preventing Norway having a startup culture is the lack of self-esteem.
 Saul Singer was in Oslo two weeks ago and he told us the first word he was introduced to by Norwegians was janteloven.
 What kind of a message is janteloven for the next generation of entrepreneurs?”